transcom/mymove-docs/docs/tools/cicd/integration_test_failures.md

 Clicking on the `Details` link to the right will take you to the CircleCI run for this branch where you will be able to see the details similar to what was shown in the CircleCI section.
 ![Screen Shot 2021-11-09 at 3 03 35 PM](https://user-images.githubusercontent.com/1359520/141004397-09e860e3-d024-43d5-8648-2eadf7f38827.png)

+## Help
+If the user pushing a commit or performing a merge is unable to troubleshoot the issues being reported ask [#prac-engineering](https://ustcdp3.slack.com/archives/CP6PTUPQF), [#prac-infrasec](https://ustcdp3.slack.com/archives/CP496B8DB), and/or [#on-call](https://ustcdp3.slack.com/archives/CP4U2NKRT) for help.